 To enhance The New School as a space where theory meets practice, this interdisciplinary project will build a curriculum in "co-existence studies" in partnership with Al-Quds University in Jerusalem, Beit Hanina, Palestine, and with NYC-based organizations working to advance co-existence.
 The emerging field of co-existence goes beyond traditional conflict resolution or management to prepare students to understand and work in the areas of peacemaking and reconciliation, both locally and globally, specifically regarding the management of ethnic and racial conflict.
 The proposal has three simultaneous and complimentary components: curriculum and course development, public programming, and civic engagement.

 Gina Luria Walker, School of Undergraduate Studies, Civic Engagement Grant Fund recipient

-Throughout history learned women have contributed to the collective body of human knowledge, but their contributions remain largely unknown and neglected in the classroom.
-The Project Continua Pedagogical Initiative builds a multimedia online resource designed to support the incorporation of a wide diversity of learned women into K-12 and community education.
-Drawing on the work of an established network of collaborating scholars, the Project Continua site will evolve as an on-line community-based learning program where users can collaborate and contribute to pedagogical research and development, and provide a vital resource for educators eager to incorporate learned women into their lessons.
+Throughout history, learned women have contributed to the collective body of human knowledge, but their contributions remain largely unknown and neglected in the classroom.
+The New Historia Pedagogical Initiative builds a multimedia online resource designed to support the incorporation of a wide diversity of learned women into K-12 and community education.
+Drawing on the work of an established network of collaborating scholars, the New Historia site will evolve as an on-line community-based learning program where users can collaborate and contribute to pedagogical research and development, and provide a vital resource for educators eager to incorporate learned women into their lessons.

 View More Stories